lanavasilieva/Tasks-Library/Matrix-Operations/matrix-operations.md

 - Your solution `MUST` have an appropriate Javadoc. <br>
 - You code `MUST` be readable and follow any of known code conventions. <br>
 - You `MUST` cover at least 25% of your methods with unit tests. <br>
+- Unit Tests `MUST` be in the separate file.